 - Augmented reality and virtual reality.
 AR overlays digital information on a real-world environment, while VR attempts to digitally simulate an entire environment.
 Both are just beginning to transform corporate learning by providing virtual hands-on experience with the tools and procedures employees need to learn for their jobs.
 The use of AR and VR in HR-driven training could help avert a knowledge crisis from the mass retirement of baby boomers.

 - Blockchain.
-A database technology for distributing records across a chain of computers, blockchain makes the data essentially permanent and immune to hacking.
-Bitcoin is the most famous blockchain application, but companies have realized the potential for sharing employee records and other HR information.
+A database technology for distributing records across a chain of computers, blockchain makes the data essentially permanent and largely immune to hacking.
+Bitcoin is the most famous blockchain application, but companies have begun to explore the potential for sharing employee records and other HR information.
 Initial uses for blockchain HR technology include securely transmitting payroll documentation, candidate credentials and employment contracts.
+However, significant technical hurdles and distrust sown by high-profile cryptocurrency fraud will have to be overcome for blockchain to see widespread adoption.

 - Diversity and inclusion.
 Programs to combat discriminatory employment practices and individual behavior go back to the 1960s, but the Black Lives Matter protests of 2020 were what finally forced a corporate reckoning.
 HR software vendors have responded with new D&I features, including specialized learning content and AI tools intended to remove bias in hiring.

 - Mental health.
 Workers' struggles with isolation and stress from COVID-19 lockdowns and remote-work expectations sparked renewed interest in supporting mental health on par with physical health.
-Employers have started providing mental health apps and portals in their benefit packages.
+Employers are increasingly providing mental health apps and portals in their benefit packages.

 - Remote and hybrid work.
 The COVID-19 lockdowns forced most white-collar employees to work from home.
 When restrictions began to lift, companies investigated a new hybrid model that combines home and office.
 The physical dispersal of the workforce has driven demand for videoconferencing software, team collaboration tools and other hybrid workplace technologies.
-HR software vendors have responded with new features for remote performance management and recruitment, employee engagement, monitoring and wellness, and for managing COVID-19 safety protocols.
+HR software vendors have responded with new features for remote performance management and recruitment, employee engagement, monitoring and wellness.

 - Robotic process automation.
 By mimicking human actions, RPA "bots" can execute common HR processes, such as benefits selection, expense reimbursement and resume-sorting faster and more accurately.
 Most vendors have included RPA in HR products in recent years.